bellsmith15/rock-paper-sissors-game/README.md

 * Icons:
 Font Awesome was used to create the hand icons for the game and audio buttons.

 * Features:
-The User can click on the Rules button that will open the modal with the instructions of how to play
+The User can click on the Rules button that will open a modal with the instructions of how to play.
+There are two modals available from the page, one for the rules of the game and one for the results.
+I referenced these from W3.

 The User having read the instructions can then play on the game screen and make their choice to play against the computer.